 - Available: you can receive and answer calls.

 - Busy: your status is busy for your colleagues, but you can still receive calls.
 It's your choice whether or not you answer them.
-If there’s a meeting planned in your Teamleader agenda, your status is automatically adjusted to “Busy”.
+If there’s a meeting scheduled in your Teamleader agenda, your status is automatically adjusted to “Busy”.

 - Offline: you are not available and you will not receive calls.
 If you're not logged in Teamleader, your status will be “Offline”.